AFrancoB/timekNot/Debugging.md

 d.s = "grandpiano" .n = 6 .shurNot8 = 0 1 0 1 2 + [0,2,4];```

-This should not be constructors for ConvergeTo and ConvergeFrom.
-Rework it for it to translate last into a process at parsing entry point.

 ----

 Spread is not working properly, fix it.